Party Wall, Athens, Greece, 2010

-In the downtown neighborhood of Kerameikos and Metaxourgeio, Athens Greece, SO–IL is working on an urban housing development.
+In the downtown neighborhood of Kerameikos and Metaxourgeio, Athens Greece, we developed an urban housing development.
 The project was initiated in 2009 with Party Wall 1, a proposal for a student housing building that was selected as a finalist in the UPTO35 international competition.
-In the following year, SO–IL was commissioned to develop a continuation of Party Wall 1 on a site opposite that of the competition.
+In the following year, SO–IL was commissioned to develop a continuation of Party Wall 1 on a side opposite that of the competition.
 Party Wall addresses both the dynamic nature of student life and the intimate quality of the neighborhood.

 The city of Athens, and particularly the districts of Kerameikos and Metaxourgeio, are characterized by a potpourri of building types, most of them closed and senseless, facing narrow streets.
 Backyards (dictated by code) are left dirty, unused and out of sight.
 Life in these neighborhoods has an intense, diverse edge, which has not been allowed to totally diffuse throughout the area.

-Party Wall 1 holds four floors and a basement with a total of 18 rentable student apartments, outside terraces and a communal laundry room.
+Party Wall 1 holds four floors and a basement with a total of 18 rentable student apartments, outside terraces, and a communal laundry room.
 Party Wall 2 offers a mixture of unit types and floor plans catering to a variety of lifestyles.
-It includes 3 layers of parking, 26 residential units, a copy shop and café.
+It includes 3 layers of parking, 26 residential units, a copy shop, and a café.